abhishek-sonawane/readItLater_backend/readme.md

 # 📚 ReadItLater — Backend

-ReadItLater is an alternative to Pocket (which is shutting down), designed to let users save articles or any web content for reading later.
+ReadItLater is an open source alternative to Pocket (which is shutting down), designed to let users save articles or any web content for reading later.
 This is the **backend service** that powers the web and mobile apps, offering RESTful APIs for managing saved content, tags, and folder hierarchies.

 > 💡 This will evolve into a monorepo including the frontend (React), and mobile app (React Native).